 Chronic hepatitis C usually has no symptoms until it causes a large amount of liver scarring (cirrhosis) and other liver damage.

 Since hepatitis C doesn’t always cause symptoms, the only way to be sure whether you have the virus is to get tested for it.

-A simple blood screening test can tell your doctor whether you have antibodies to hepatitis C in your blood.
-The presence of antibodies means you’ve been exposed to hepatitis C. A second test for virus levels will tell your doctor whether you’ve contracted the condition.
+A simple blood screening test can tell your healthcare provider whether you have antibodies to hepatitis C in your blood.
+The presence of antibodies means you’ve been exposed to the hepatitis C virus in your bloodstream.

 A second test for the level of hepatitis C virus (viral load) will confirm infection and quantify the amount of virus in your bloodstream.